duplaja/ubuntu-server-wp-bash-scripts/README.md

 # .htaccess
 (download, and keep in the same folder as your setupsite.sh script)

+#setupsite-tui.sh (new)

+Same as setupsite.sh, but all done through a TUI (whiptail).
+Options to either use theme or not, use LetsEncrypt or not, and pick which plugins you want to install.

 # setupsite.sh :
 Designed for Ubuntu 16.04 or other Debian system.
 Requires LetsEncrypt and WP-CLI to be installed.
 The DNS MUST be set up for the SSL cert to work correctly.